BrianGarland/RPG-Properties/README.md

 # RPG-Properties

-Easily read a .properties file in the IFS from an RPG program.
+Easily read a .properties file in the IFS from an RPGLE program.

 ### Installation